Fronik123/uspacy/README.md

 How to run:

-1.    download dependencies: npm install
+1. Download dependencies: npm install
-2.    run the dev server: npm start
+2. Run the dev server: npm start

 # Getting Started with Create React App